pypr/compyle/README.rst

 Users start with code implemented in a very restricted Python syntax, this code is then automatically transpiled, compiled and executed to run on either one CPU core, or multiple CPU cores (via OpenMP_) or on a GPU.
-CPy offers source-to-source transpilation, making it a very convenient tool for writing HPC libraries.
+ComPyle offers source-to-source transpilation, making it a very convenient tool for writing HPC libraries.